American Campaign Medal: Appearance

 The medal, made of bronze, is 1+1/4 in inches wide.
 The obverse was designed by Thomas Hudson Jones.
 It shows a Navy cruiser underway with a B-24 Liberator bomber flying overhead.
 In the foreground is a sinking enemy submarine, and in the background is the skyline of a city.
 At the top of the medal are the words AMERICAN CAMPAIGN.
 The reverse of the medal, designed by Adolph Alexander Weinman, is the same design as used on the reverse of both the Asiatic-Pacific Campaign Medal and the European-African-Middle Eastern Campaign Medal.
 It depicts an American bald eagle between the dates 1941 – 1945 and the words UNITED STATES OF AMERICA.

 The ribbon is 1+3/8 in inches wide in oriental blue in the center is a 1/8 in inch center stripe divided into thirds of old glory blue, white, and scarlet.
 Between the center and the edges are stripes of 1/16 in inch in white, black, scarlet and white.

 The blue color represents the Americas; the central blue, white and red stripes, taken from the American Defense Service Medal ribbon, represents the continuance of American defense after Pearl Harbor.
 The white and black stripes represent the German part of the conflict on the Atlantic Coast, while the red and white stripes are for the Japanese colors and refer to that part of the conflict on the Pacific Coast.

 Ribbon devices

 3/16 inch service stars were authorized to service members who participated in combat with Axis forces within the American Theater.
 This primarily applied to those service members whose units participated in anti-U-boat patrols (Anti-submarine warfare) in the Atlantic.

 Campaigns

 Navy campaigns

 Participation in these escort, antisubmarine, armed guard, and special operations entitle recipients to one campaign star for each participation:

 Army campaigns

 A bronze service star is authorized for participation in the antisubmarine campaign.
 To qualify individuals must have been assigned to or attached to, and present for duty with, a unit with antisubmarine campaign credit.
+These campaigns are not displayed as streamers on the Army flag.